This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Scissors Vs Shears Comparison

-Shears stretch beyond 6 inches with one large handle loop for multiple fingers, delivering superior cutting power for thick fabrics.
+Shears exceed 6 inches with asymmetrical handles designed for multiple fingers, delivering superior cutting power through thick materials.

 Types of Fabric Scissors